-As these changes are still at an early stage, it is not clear what effect this will have on SEB's risk-weighted assets and overall capitalisation as the SFSA may change its approach regarding capital requirements.
+As of the date of this Information Memorandum, it is not clear what effect this will have on SEB's risk-weighted assets and overall capitalisation as the SFSA may change its approach regarding capital requirements.
 However, there can be no assurance that such changes will not result in increased risk weights being applied to certain credit exposures.